990consulting/frontend/README.md

 3. At this line, you can see that spyglasses field have seted to "true". like thid "spyglasses: true"
 4. Please change that value to "false" if you want disable spyglasses.

-Thank you for your checking my doc!

-Really sorry to don't know about git well.
-Thank you